 The study has had ethics approval from the Information School, University of Sheffield.

 Gender differences and the 2016 EU Referendum

-I am looking for participants over the age of 18 who voted in last year's EU Referendum.
+I am looking for participants over the age of 18 who voted 'leave' in last year's EU Referendum.
 This research will be using interviews.
 I am interested in differences between how men and women vote and discuss political issues, specifically focusing on the referendum as a unique political event.

 Project contact: If you would like further information on the study or would like to take part, please email Megan Pryor at email@example.com with your gender and your email so that you can be contacted.